MansiGupta-05/MIRACLE/README.md

 ### Routing Algorithm

-Dijkstra's shortest path algorithm is used to calculate routes through the road network.
+Dijkstra's Shortest Path Algorithm is used to calculate the shortest routes through the road network.

 The total distance is calculated as:

-Ambulance → Patient + Patient → Hospital
+**Ambulance → Patient + Patient → Hospital**

-The combination with the shortest feasible total distance is selected.
+The feasible ambulance-hospital combination with the minimum total distance is selected.

 ## Testing / Test Cases

 ### Test Case 1: Critical Emergency

 - Input: Critical priority with a required specialist.
 - Expected Result: An available ambulance and suitable hospital are selected.

 ### Test Case 2: No Available Ambulance

-- Input: All available ambulances are unavailable.
+- Input: All ambulances are unavailable.
 - Expected Result: The system returns "No available ambulance".

 ### Test Case 3: Specialist Requirement

 - Input: A specific specialist such as Cardiologist.
 - Expected Result: Hospitals without the required specialist are excluded.

 ### Test Case 4: No Feasible Route

 - Input: Locations with no valid route.
 - Expected Result: The system returns "No feasible route found".

 ## Third-Party APIs and AI Tools

 ### Third-Party APIs

 No third-party APIs are used in the current implementation.

 ### AI Tools

-AI tools were used during development for coding assistance, debugging, and documentation support.
+- **ChatGPT:** Used for coding assistance, debugging, documentation, and development guidance.